-Unless you had your piano tuned recently, chances are it needs tuning.
+Have you had your piano tuned recently?
+If not, it probably needs tuning.
 For one, humidity puts your piano through changes.
 We are also having our most dramatic change in seasons … and pianos really don’t like change.

 If your child is taking piano lessons, it’s even more important that you keep it in tune.
 Some adults think it must not matter since their children can’t pinpoint the difference between a piano that’s in tune and one that’s not.
 But we beg to differ.

 Children can indeed hear the difference.
 While they probably couldn’t explain why (and may not even be conscious of it), their ear hears the difference.
 This means they will have more enjoyment (and ability) playing a tuned piano.
 You might think of tuning the piano as one of those ways you can support your child in her lessons.

 Just think about how important good equipment is to you.
 Consider this scenario, for example.
 You decide to get in better shape and sign up for a gym membership.
 Just like your child starting her lessons, you’re psyched and determined to do your best.

 But when you enter the gym (in your new workout clothes) you notice that the equipment looks ancient.
 Hmm.
 You decide to give it a try anyway, but when you begin using the rowing machine it squeaks … loudly.
 That doesn’t exactly set you up for success, does it!

 Just so, your child has committed to lessons and wants to succeed, so she needs the best chance of success … she needs good equipment that’s well maintained.
 For a piano, this includes a recent tuning, all of the keys working correctly (not missing or sticking), and the pedals functioning well.
 Especially for in-home lessons!

 If you are investing in your child’s future by giving her the gift of piano lessons, you’ll want to do everything you can to help her enjoy them and succeed.
 But there are practical reasons as well: